-D. Modeling Summary
+5.4 Modeling Summary

-In summary, the above stochastic study has indicated that:
+In summary, the above stochastic study has indicated the following:

-- Compared to the conventional checkpointing, FT-Pro can effectively reduce application completion time by avoiding anticipated failures through proactive migration and skipping unnecessary fault tolerance requests through selective checkpointing. - When both precision and recall are in the range of [0.6, 1.0], FT-Pro outperforms periodic checkpointing by over 10%; as long as both metrics are above 0.3, FT-Pro does better than periodic checkpointing. - In general, a modest allocation of spare nodes less than 5% - is sufficient for FT-Pro to achieve the above performance gain. - To fully utilize failure prediction, the combination of failure avoidance and removing unnecessary fault tolerance actions is of great importance for improving application performance. - A more efficient migration support, such as a live migration support, can further improve the performance of FT-Pro.
+- Compared to the conventional checkpointing, FT-Pro can effectively reduce application completion time by avoiding anticipated failures through proactive migration and skipping unnecessary fault-tolerant requests through selective checkpointing. - When both precision and recall are in the range of [0.6, 1.0], FT-Pro outperforms periodic checkpointing by over 10 percent; as long as both metrics are above 0.3, FT-Pro does better than periodic checkpointing. - In general, a modest allocation of spare nodes-less than 5 percent-is sufficient for FT-Pro to achieve the above performance gain.